Build It Yourself: Creative DIY Outdoor Furniture Ideas

 10. Measuring tape.

-11. A saw (if modifying width dimensions of crates or cut plywood for lids).
+11. A saw (if modifying the width dimensions of crates or cutting plywood for lids).

 Step-by-Step Process:

-1. Source and Prep Crates: Find a sturdy, wooden crate.
-Make sure to clean them thoroughly and sand (very lightly) down any splinters or rough edges.
+1. Locating and Preparing Crates: Locate a strong wooden crate.
+We recommend that you really clean the crates and sand down (really lightly) any splinters or rough edges.

-2. Paint or Stain Crates (Optional): If you’d like, paint or stain the crates with exterior grade paint or stain in the color of your choosing.
-Allow for full and complete dry time.
+2. Paint or Stain Crates (optional): If you would like, you may paint or stain the crates with exterior grade paint or stain in any color you wish.

 3. Arrange Crates: You will then arrange the crates in the configuration you would like for your seating.
-They can be positioned side by side or stacked up.
-Once you have arranged them, you can secure them together with wood screws or strong adhesive.
+They could be arranged next to each other or stacked.
+Once you have positioned them, you can either screw them together with wood screws or attach with some strong adhesive.

 5. Make Cushions: Measure the top area of your crate set-up (or individual lids) and cut your foam or batting to size.